fumi-y/furima-35224/README.md

 # Association
 <!-- - has_many :comments -->
 - belongs_to :user
-- has_one :buying_history, dependent: :destroy
+- has_one :order, dependent: :destroy